helm/charts/stable/minio/README.md

 The command deploys Minio on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 By default a pre-generated Access Key and Secret will be used.
-If you'd like to set your own password change the AccessKey and SecretKeyt in the values.yaml.
+If you'd like to set your own password change the AccessKey and SecretKey in the values.yaml.

 Uninstalling the Chart
 ----------------------